mjkloeckner/kloeckner.com.ar/blog/imagemagick-use-case-process-ltspice-schematic-images/imagemagick-use-case-process-ltspice-schematic-images.md

 %%
-title: "ImageMagick use case: export and process LTSpice schematic images"
+title: "ImageMagick Use Case: Process LTspice Schematic Images"
 date: "19-Nov-2024"
 %%

-# ImageMagick use case: export and process LTSpice schematic images
+# ImageMagick Use Case: Process LTspice Schematic Images

 In this post I explain how I managed to simplify to a 'one-liner' the series of steps involved in exporting and processing the image of an LTSpice schematic for